-If you are nervous in anticipation of the alcohol withdrawal timeline, you should first think about how much better your life will be after entering a detox center.
+If you are nervous in anticipation of the alcohol withdrawal timeline, you should first think about how much better your life will be after entering a Florida drug and alcohol detox center.
 The short period of time you invest in the detox process is infinitely more worthwhile than investing that time in drinking.
 After all, drinking has likely taken a severe toll on your personal and professional life.
 The exhaustion you feel in coming to this recovery decision will soon be forgotten when you feel healthy and vibrant again.

 Not everyone experiences alcohol withdrawal the same way.
 You may experience a less severe form of withdrawal than people you know.
 Or you could go through a harder time.
 How your body experiences this process is based on many factors.

 Factors relating to how you experience alcohol withdrawal include:

 - Current health

 - Presence of other conditions, such as depression, anxiety or PTSD

 - Family history

 - Amount you typically drink

 - How often you drink

 - Whether you used other substances, in addition to alcohol